Nicos Anastasiades: Early life and education

-Anastasiades is a lawyer by profession, and the founder of law firm "Nicos Chr.
-Anastasiades & Partners".
+Nicos Anastasiades was born in the village of Pera Pedi on 27 September 1946 to a Greek Cypriot family.
 He graduated in law from the National and Kapodistrian University of Athens and completed postgraduate studies in shipping law at the University of London.
 During his university studies, he was a member of the Centre Coalition based in Athens formed by Georgios Papandreou.